julianchurchill/text-adventure/README.md

   - [FIX] If actions list is larger than available space it now becomes scrollable.
 - [BUG] User still has map after giving it to the shopkeeper!
   - [FIX] Map is now destroyed once given to the shopkeeper.
+- [BUG] Freeze and long load/resume time
+  - [FIX] BasicModel.findExitByID() is cached in a map to improve fetch time
+  - [FIX] When loading the save file, view disabler in Activity::replayActions() tells the presenter to stop sending view updates.
+This should save a significant amount of string construction for no reason. - 17% of load game time
+  - [FIX] BasicModel.findItemByID() is cached in a map to improve fetch time - 33% of load game time
+  - [FIX] Loading is in a seperate thread with a spinner on the GUI, should avoid Android saying 'app not responding'

 - [TECHNICAL FEATURE] Items can have talk/say action chains.
 If an item has talk responses then include a 'Talk' action in Location::actions().
 Talk action allows choice of n phrases.
 Choosing a phrase triggers a response as specified in model content.
 Choosing a phrase can optionally trigger an alternative set of phrases to become available as follow up actions.
 Choosing a phrase can optionally trigger actions (use the same actions as 'item use action:' directive) e.g. make an exit visible.
   - DONE Location has a TalkToAction for each item that is canTalkTo() == true